 557 A.D. – Middle Ages Ecclesiastical Legal Advocacy

-In Western Europe, in the main, the Justinian interdict was ignored (See ).
+In Western Europe, in the main, the Justinian interdict was ignored (See above).
 The clergyman became indispensable in all matters about the orderly transaction of public business because of his education, whether in the chanceries or the courts.

 First Lawyers Had No Law School?